rbrecheisen/knitr/readme.txt

 TODO

 - Dockerize the app
-- Admin page
-  - Upload new Knitr HTML docs (provide name+desc)
-- Deploy to DataHub
+- Deploy to FHML server 075